 - surgery followed by radiotherapy

 When deciding on your treatment plan, your doctor considers the possible side effects of treatment, and your general health.

 You might have surgery to remove the cancer.
 This usually includes removing some of the lymph nodes in the neck during an operation called a neck dissection.
 This is because there is a high risk that the cancer has spread to the lymph nodes.

 You may also have radiotherapy to your neck after surgery.
 This is to kill off any remaining cancer cells.

 When the cancer is too big or cannot be removed by surgery, you might have radiotherapy.
-You can have internal radiotherapy or external radiotherapy depending on the part of the mouth and oropharynx involved.
-You may have radiotherapy alongside chemotherapy or biological therapy.
+You may have radiotherapy alongside chemotherapy or targeted cancer drugs.
+You might have a targeted drug on its own if chemotherapy drugs are not working.

 Your doctor might ask if you’d like to take part in a clinical trial.
 Doctors and researchers do trials to make existing treatments better and develop new treatments.